Logo

 • SoWork – Premium plan includes priority live support.
 Support channels include chat and email, with direct access to the founding team (as stated in SoWork marketing).

-• Gather – Customer support details are not fully disclosed for the Essential plan; the company emphasises a community and self‑service resources.
+• Gather – Customer support details are not fully disclosed for the Essential plan; the company emphasizes a community and self‑service resources.
 Contact sales for SLA and response times.

 12. CPU/GPU performance and battery

-SoWork’s immersive 2.5D world uses more GPU/CPU resources than a flat UI; switching to Simplified Mode reduces the load.
-Gather’s flat, 2D environment is generally lightweight, and the platform includes a “Mini mode” for low‑resource operation.
+SoWork’s immersive 2.5D world uses more GPU/CPU resources than a flat UI, but is still ultra lightweight.
+Switching to Simplified Mode further reduces the load.
+Gather’s flat, 2D environment is somewhat lightweight.
 Neither company publishes exact performance numbers, so test on your hardware.
-For longer battery life on laptops, choose Simplified Mode or Mini Mode.
+For longer battery life on laptops, choose Simplified Mode.

 13. Future direction

-Public signals show SoWork investing heavily in AI functionality (meeting summaries, action items, team analytics).
-The product roadmap emphasises deeper integrations and analytics, suggesting a focus on productivity and organisational insights.
-Gather originated as an events tool and pivoted to remote work; its product updates focus on adding fun objects, simplified views and social features.
-Teams prioritising work‑grade AI and analytics may prefer SoWork’s direction; teams that want event‑style environments and playful elements may favour Gather.
-No unsupported claims should be made beyond what is publicly stated.
+In contrast, public signals show SoWork investing heavily in AI functionality (meeting summaries, action items, team analytics).
+The product roadmap emphasizes deeper integrations and analytics, suggesting a focus on productivity and organizational insights.
+Teams prioritizing work‑grade AI and analytics may prefer SoWork’s direction.

 FAQs